 - Most of the minidisks are already defined on the z/VM System deliverables.
-If you need to add a minidisk then it MUST be CMS formatted. - It is not recommended that the 5VMDIR10 492, 491, 41F, or 11F minidisks, or any disks owned by DirMaint servers reside in a shared file system directory.
+If you need to add a minidisk then it MUST be CMS formatted. - It is not recommended that the 5VMDIR40 492, 491, 41F, or 11F minidisks, or any disks owned by DirMaint servers reside in a shared file system directory.
 In the event of shared file system problems, it may be impossible to make any directory changes.
 And it is possible that one or more directory changes, such as allocating more DASD space, may be necessary to make the shared file system operational again.
 The DIRMAINT 15D minidisk must not reside in a shared file system directory. - The DIRMAINT 1AA, and 1FA, the DATAMOVE 1AA, and the DIRMSAT 1AA minidisks are in the required list since they are strongly recommended. - The 1AA minidisks are used to maintain history files for debugging purposes.
 If your system has an ESM (external security manager) that allows for authorized virtual machines to write log records into the ESM audit trail, then you may wish to omit the 1AA minidisks in favor of the ESM's audit trail. - If you have a DIRMAINT V1.4.0 112 minidisk, you can use that disk in place of the DIRMAINT 1FA minidisk by customizing the DVHPROFA DIRMAINT file.

 Figure 6 (Page 1 of 4).
-DASD Storage Requirements for (Required) Target Minidisks Minidisk owner Default Storage in Cylinders FB-512 SFS 4 SFS 4K Usage Usage (user ID) Address DASD CYLS Blocks Blocks Default SFS Directory Name 5VMDIR10 2B2 3390 13 18720 2340 Contains all of the base code shipped with DirMaint VMSYS:5VMDIR10.DIRM.OBJECT
+DASD Storage Requirements for (Required) Target Minidisks Minidisk owner Storage in Cylinders FB-512 SFS 4K Usage (user ID) Address DASD CYLS BIG Blocks Bloc Blocks Blocks Blocks Blocks Blocks Blocks Blocks Blocks Blocks Default SFS Directory Name 5VMDIR40 2B2 3390 13 18720 2340 Contains all of the base code shipped with DirMaint VMSYS:5VMDIR40.DIRM.OBJECT

 - 1. Cylinder values defined in this table are based on a 4k block size.
-FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2.
-NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
+FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2. \NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
 Cylinder values for the 2B1 minidisk are based on the source files in packed format.
 In order to create updates and assemble the files they will need to be unpacked.
 Disk sizes unpacked will be approximately double that which is shown in this table. - 4.
 Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
-These directory entries are used as a place holder.
-A physical 3380 DASD volume with a label of \$\$\$\$\$\$ is not needed.
+These directory entries are used as a place holder and then need to specify 3380 as the DASD.
+A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed.